InnovateForVegas/.github/CONTRIBUTING.md

 Any and all creative work contributed to this project repository by any contributor must be owned by that contributor, or that contributor must obtain permission from the owner of the creative work explicitly granting permission to contribute that creative work to this repository.

 A contributor to this repository shall make any contributions such that they comply with, and will be governed by, the selected license for that project repository, irrevocably and in perpetuity.
-Contributor agrees to assign copyright of contributed creative work to the Code for Vegas Foundation, irrevocably and in perpetuity.
+Contributor agrees to assign copyright of contributed creative work to the Innovate for Vegas Foundation, irrevocably and in perpetuity.

 A particular project repository will be developed with a stated license, for example the selected software coding repository default is likely the gpl-3.0 license, though lgpl-3.0 or some similar license might be appropriate in some cases.
 If at any time during the life of a project or its component repositories, a change in license is necessary, contributors agree to such license changes and will be apprised if possible if and when such changes occur.